NxPKG/khulnasoft-docs/content/email-routing/email-workers/enable-email-workers.md

 # Enable Email Workers

 Follow these steps to enable and add your first Email Worker.
-If you have never used Cloudflare Workers before, Cloudflare will create a subdomain for you, and assign you to the Workers [free pricing plan](/workers/platform/pricing/).
+If you have never used Khulnasoft Workers before, Khulnasoft will create a subdomain for you, and assign you to the Workers [free pricing plan](/workers/platform/pricing/).

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select your account and domain.

 2. Go to **Email** > **Email Routing** > **Email Workers**.